ANTestGit/BlazorAuthenticationTest/README.md

 ```

 Interestingly, if you clear all cookies, the error disappears.
 In some cases, clearing the solution and rebuilding the project may also resolve the issue.

+### Response
+When running in auto mode you have 2 separate processes, one for server and one for webassembly.
+They are completely independent, and you are responsible for flowing any necessary information between the two.

+Your app will potentially execute in three different scopes:

+    SSR when the app prerenders.
+    Server Interactive: The first time the interactive component renders on the server.
+    Webassembly Interactive: The first time the interactive component renders on webassembly.

+These are three different DI scopes and 2 different processes (server/browser) and for all intents and purposes, three different instantiations of most services.

+You need to handle the setup and transfer any information between any of the three scopes.
+Our implementation on the template for auth shows this pattern.